Reduce Inflammation Now with My Favorite ACV and Essential Oils Recipes

 Essential Oils: Click here for more recipes!

 Forget the sugar-packed lemonades found in the grocery cases.
 This refreshing beverage is simple, quick, and, best of all, loaded with just enough Ginger essential oil to warm the mind, soul, and the body.
-Ginger and honey are a great pair in that they both have anti-inflammatory properties.
+Ginger and honey are a great pair in that they both have properties that reduce inflammation.
 Lemon is good for kidneys and the bladder, and the added lime promotes health to the liver.

 Yield: 1 Serving